Chile–United States relations: U.S. Embassy

 In addition to working closely with Chilean government officials to strengthen their bilateral relationship, the U.S. Embassy in Santiago provides a range of services to U.S. citizens and businesses in Chile (see the embassy's home page for details of these services.)
 The embassy also is the focus for a number of American community activities in the Santiago area.

 The public affairs section cooperates with universities and non-governmental organizations on programs, including U.S. Speaker, International Visitor, and Fulbright programs.
 Themes of include trade, international security, democratic governance in the region, judicial reform, law enforcement, environmental issues, and the teaching of English.
 The public affairs section works daily with Chilean media.
 It also assists visiting foreign media, including U.S. journalists, and is regularly involved in press events for high-level visitors.

 Attachés at the embassy from the Foreign Commercial Service, Foreign Agricultural Service, and the Animal and Plant Health Inspection Service work closely with the hundreds of U.S. companies who export to or maintain offices in Chile.
 These officers provide information on Chilean trade and industry regulations and administer several programs intended to support U.S. companies in Chile.

 The Consular Section of the embassy provides services to U.S. citizens residing in Chile, currently of 19,000 people.
 It assists Americans voting in U.S. elections while abroad, provides U.S. tax information, and facilitates government benefit and social security payments.
 About 170,000 U.S. citizens visit Chile each year.
 The Consular Section offers passport and emergency services to U.S. tourists during their stay in Chile.
 It also issues about 40,000 visitor visas a year to Chilean citizens who travel to the United States.

+Public opinion

+72% of Chileans viewed the U.S. favorably in 2015, and 62% of Chileans viewing American influence positively in 2013, the highest rating for any surveyed country in Latin America.
+According to the 2012 U.S. Global Leadership Report, 42% of Chileans approve of U.S. leadership, with 25% disapproving and 32% uncertain.
+According to a 2026 Pew Research Center survey, 37% of Chileans had a favorable view of the United States, while 53% had a negative view.